-The Master of Science in Finance (MSF) Program is a rigorous 36 credit hour program offering a number of unique features and benefits:
+The Master of Science in Finance (MSF) Program (STEM to Stocks) is a rigorous 36 credit hour program offering a number of unique features and benefits:

-- Designed Especially for Non-finance Undergraduates: The program is designed for students who have a quantitative undergraduate degree in areas such as economics or STEM (science, technology, engineering and mathematics).
+- Designed Especially for Non-finance Undergraduates: The Program is designed to meet the high demand from finance-related employers for students who have a quantitative undergraduate degree in areas such as economics or STEM (science, technology, engineering and math).

-- Emphasis on Practical Career Preparation: The program provides specialized preparation for careers in corporate finance, financial services, and consulting.
+- Emphasis on Practical Career Preparation: The program provides specialized preparation for careers in Corporate Finance, Consulting, and Financial Services.
 Students have hands-on experience applying various financial modeling and valuation concepts, tools and techniques in classes taught by a combination of seasoned world class executive professors and noted academic professors.

 - Professional Designations: The program provides exam preparation for the Chartered Financial Analyst (CFA) exam and the Chartered Market Technician (CMT) exam.
 Scholarships are available for these exams as well.

 - International Students are Welcome: International students from over 10 countries have successfully completed the program.
 There is flexibility in choosing between a one year or two year curriculum.
 Check the International Application Requirements.
 For a STEM designated program, refer to the Master of Science in Quantitative Finance.

 MSF – Ranked 7th in the World by Eduniversal (2017).

 MSF- Ranked 19th in the U.S. by The Financial Engineer (2018).

 Mays Business School – Ranked 5th most powerful network in the world by Business Insider (2015).

 Texas A&M – Ranked 2nd in overall employer satisfaction with institution graduates by the Wall Street Journal (2010).